Code-Institute-Submissions/personal-website/README.md

     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+My Website is responsive on all screen sizes and browsers the only issue I could find was Mozilla not displaying `backdrop-filter`.
+I don't believe this is an issue as the blur is only in place for mobile devices that need to use the collapsible Navbar.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-During my Testing i noticed on real devices things may not display as Dev Tools may let you believe.
+During my Testing I noticed on real devices things may not display as Dev Tools may let you believe.
 As on safari on iOS the address bar will push the page down and the bookmark bar will hide any content until you scroll.
 I have accounted for this but it could be improved apon.

 <p align="right">
   <a href="#tom-jones-personal-portfolio---first-milestone-project">Back to Top :arrow_heading_up:</a>